mrc-ide/covid-sim/README.md

 :warning: The model is stochastic.
 Multiple runs with different seeds should be undertaken to see average behaviour.

+:warning: As with any mathematical model, it is easy to misconfigure inputs and therefore get meaningless outputs.
+The Imperial College COVID-19 team only endorses outputs it has itself generated.

 ## Status

 This model is in active development and subject to significant code changes